comsysto/eCharm/README.md

 eCharm can be run similar to a command line tool.
 Run `python main.py -h` to see the full list of command line options.
+Run `python list-countries.py` to see a list of supported countries together with information about the availability of a governmental data source, and availability in OSM and OCM.

 Here are a few example commands for running tasks: